-The Credit Control Committee is an Operational Committee whose role is to ensure the repayment of loans by members in accordance with their Credit Agreements.
-The Committee ensures the Credit Control department is compliant with Credit Union policies and regulatory requirements.
+The Credit Control Committee is an Operational Committee appointed by the Board of Directors.
+The role of the committee is to ensure the repayment of loans by members in accordance with their Credit Agreements.
+The committee ensures the Credit Control department is compliant with Credit Union policies and regulatory requirements.
 The committee reports to the Board of Directors.